Here are a few things that should be considered when choosing an engineering consultant or design service.

 A consultant who is cognizant of project costs

-If he is attentive to financial considerations, he probabaly will be able to save you some money.
+If the consultant is attentive to financial considerations, they will probabaly be able to save you some money.

 A team that can see the project through from conception to start up